Problems sleeping? Read this.

 - Practice a really strict bedtime routine - no cell phone an hour before bed and go to bed at the same time every night

 - Work with adaptogenic herbs.
-There are many, and this is individual to the person, but again, I will go into more detail on the webinar.
+There are many, and this is individual to the person.

 - Practice calming exercise.
 Rather than kill yourself at the gym daily (if you do that), use calming exercise like yoga, walking or a shorter duration of intense workouts.
 The reason for this is very intense workouts (in combination with a lot of other stress) can throw off your cortisol if not done properly.